bin456789/reinstall/README.en.md

 - `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/os` (this feature is not supported on Debian/Kali).

 > [!TIP]
-> When installing Debian / Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.
+> When installing Debian/Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.
 >
 > When installing other systems, can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
 > <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `/trans.sh alpine`